-Limited monarchy, constitutional law, and representative government, and efficient civil police, and trial by jury, are among the most important legacies left the English nation by their Anglo-Saxon forefathers; and these may all be easily traced to an Israelitish origin.
+Limited monarchy, constitutional law, and representative government, and efficient civil police, and trial by ury, are among the most important legacies left the English nation by their Anglo-Saxon forefathers; and these may all be easily traced to an Israelitish origin.
 And to this origin they have been traced, as we have seen, even by those who were obliged, in rather an unphilosophical way, to account for the connection.
 It is, indeed, rather remarkable, that so many of these institutions should have been allowed to remain as incontestable evidence that this people had been Moses' disciples.
 Equally does their social condition witness to this, as, in our last lecture, we saw that their personal appearance and character give evidence, full and explicit, to their being the children of Abraham.

-"Hearken to me,

-Ye that follow after righteousness,

-Ye that seek the Lord;

-Look to the rock-ye are hewn,

-And to the hole of the pit-ye are digged.

-Look unto Abraham your father,

-And unto Sarah-bare you;

-For I called him alone,

-And blessed him,

-And increased him.

-For the Lord shall comfort Zion:

-He will comfort all her waste places,

-And he will make her wilderness like Eden;

-And her desert like the garden of the Lord;

-Joy and gladness shall be found therein,

-Thanksgiving,
+"Hearken to me, Ye that follow after righteousness, Ye that seek the Lord; Look to the rock-ye are hewn, And to the hole of the pit-ye are digged.
+Look unto Abraham your father, And unto Sarah-bare you; For I called him alone, And increased him, For the Lord shall comfort Zion: He will comfort all her waste places, And her disert like the garden of the Lord; Joy and gladness shall be found therein,

-And the vôice of melody."-Isa. xli.
+Thanksgiving, And the voice of melody."-Isa. xli.
 1-3.